inactive-now-123/Salaries-Among-people-in-the-IT-department/README.md

 # Salaries-Among-people-in-the-IT-department
-This is a summarization of the survey that compared salaries among people in the IT department The file in this repository is the data I used the link to the final results:https://tabsoft.co/3QUqb9j The goals of the project:
+This is a summary of the survey that compared salaries among people in the IT department The file in this repository is the data I used the link to the final results:https://tabsoft.co/3QUqb9j The goals of the project: